pralab/AdversarialPruningBenchmark/README.md

 For further details, please refer to our [paper](https://arxiv.org/pdf/2409.01249)

+## Latest News
+- Added the ImageNet leaderboard for the ResNet50 architecture.

 ## Main idea
 - This repository contains the code for the Adversarial Pruning (AP) Benchmark, which aims to make AP methods be evaluated in a fair, comparable way.